nikitakirovs/GoBi/README.md

 #### Restriction of species list:

-The species_list is .txt based file, which includes all the species that are being analyzed in the paper with their full latin name.
-The names are seperated by a newline (\n).
+The species_list is a .txt file containing the complete Latin names of all species analyzed in the paper.
+Each name is separated by a newline (\n).

 Example: